AnggaR96s/Reforestation/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## What did the big flower say to the littler flower?
+Hi, bud!